kuatsu/react-native-cloud-storage/CONTRIBUTING.md

 pnpm example ios
 ```

-Make sure your code passes TypeScript and ESLint.
+Make sure your code passes TypeScript and Oxlint.
 Run the following to verify:

 ```sh
 pnpm typecheck